On Integer Programming, Discrepancy, and Convolution: Abstract

 \section{Abstract}

-Integer programs with a constant number of constraints are solvable in pseudo-polynomial time.
-We give a new algorithm with a better pseudo-polynomial running time than previous results.
-Moreover, we establish a strong connection to the problem (min,~+)-convolution. (min,~+)-convolution has a trivial quadratic time algorithm and it has been conjectured that this cannot be improved significantly.
-We show that further improvements to our pseudo-polynomial algorithm for any fixed number of constraints are equivalent to improvements for (min,~+)-convolution.
-This is a strong evidence that our algorithm's running time is the best possible.
-We also present a faster specialized algorithm for testing feasibility of an integer program with few constraints and for this we also give a tight lower bound, which is based on the SETH.
+Integer programs with m constraints are solvable in pseudo-polynomial time in $\Delta$, the largest coefficient in a constraint, when m is a fixed constant.
+We give a new algorithm with a running time of $O(\sqrt{m}\Delta)^{2m} + O(nm)$, which improves on the state-of-the-art.
+Moreover, we show that improving on our algorithm for any $m$ is equivalent to improving over the quadratic time algorithm for $(\min,~+)$-convolution.
+This is a strong evidence that our algorithm’s running time is the best possible.
+We also present a specialized algorithm with running time $O(\sqrt{m} \Delta)^{(1 + o(1))m} + O(nm)$ for testing feasibility of an integer program and also give a tight lower bound, which is based on the SETH in this case.